-At the time Campbell–Swinton published his letter he noted however that “No photoelectric phenomenon at present known will provide what is required”.
+At the time Campbell-Swinton published his letter he noted however that "no photoelectric phenomena at present known will provide what is required".

-Even though he didn't have the means to do it… probably Campbell–Swinton’s biggest contribution to video was that he did theorize and publish evidence that you could convert an optical image into an electrical signal.
+Even though he didn't have the means to do it...
+Probably Campbell-Swinton's biggest contribution to video was that he did your eyes and publish evidence that you could convert an optical image into an electrical signal.

-Other scientists agreed with him and rapidly pushed the work forward.
+Other scientists agreed with them and rapidly push the work forward.

 Vladimir Zworykin was one of those scientists and became one of the key figures in the history of television and video.